jdoorduin/research_website_ic/content/_index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
-          - Research Staff
+          - Post-doctoral Researchers
           - PhD Candidates
+          - Clinical Researchers
-          - Affiliated Members
+          - Affiliated Researchers
-          - Graduate Students
+          - Internship Students
           - Administration
-          - Visitors
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true